MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/05a-image-analysis.md

 1. Select an available text-to-image model, such as **gpt-image-1-mini** or **FLUX.2-pro**, and deploy it.

-    *If one of these models is unavailable in your subscription or region, deploy another text-to-image model that is available.*
+    *If one of these models is unavailable in your subscription or region, deploy another text-to-image model that's available.*

 1. When the model has been deployed, it opens in the image playground.
-1. Enter a prompt describing a desired image; for example `A chef preparing a meal.` Then review the generated image.
+1. Enter a prompt describing a desired image; for example, `A chef preparing a meal.` Then review the generated image.

    ![Screenshot of the image playground with a generated image.](./media/0-generated-image.png)